 If you don't hear back after your interview right away, don't fret.

 If you have ever applied for jobs, even temporary ones, you have experienced the painful wait that follows each job interview.
-Even if you’re highly qualified for the job and rocked the interview, you might be left waiting anxiously by the phone for days with no response.
-At times like these, it’s natural to want to follow up immediately.
+Even if you're highly qualified for the job and rocked the interview, you might be left waiting anxiously by the phone for days with no response.
+At times like these, it's natural to want to follow up immediately.
 However, too many follow-up messages right after the interview would make you look desperate and less desirable.
-So, how long should you wait to hear back after an interview before following up or moving on?
+So, how long should job seekers wait to hear back after an interview before following up or moving on?

 The hiring process, from interview to job offer

 Once a job opening is posted online, the hiring company could receive hundreds to thousands of applications.
 Big companies, such as Google, receive more than two million job applications every year — imagine that!
-Once a hiring manager or applicant tracking system (ATS) is done filing through the applications, selected candidates will be called for an interview.
-Keep in mind that the employer will be interviewing applicants other than yourself, so don’t beat yourself up if you don’t hear back from them immediately — it takes some time for the company to make a decision.
+Once a hiring manager or applicant tracking system (ATS) is done filing through the applications, selected candidates will be called for an in-person or phone interview.
+Keep in mind that the employer will be interviewing applicants other than yourself, so don't beat yourself up if you don't hear back from them immediately — it takes some time for the company to make a decision.